Orange-OpenSource/Orange-Boosted-Bootstrap/site/content/docs/0.0/content/reboot.md

 Here are our guidelines and reasons for choosing what to override in Reboot:

-- Update some browser default values to use `rem`s instead of `em`s for scalable component spacing.
+- Update some browser default values to use `px`s instead of `em`s for scalable component spacing.
 - Avoid `margin-top`.
 Vertical margins can collapse, yielding unexpected results.
 More importantly though, a single direction of `margin` is a simpler mental model.
-- For easier scaling across device sizes, block elements should use `rem`s for `margin`s.
+- For easier scaling across device sizes, block elements should use `px`s for `margin`s.
 - Keep declarations of `font`-related properties to a minimum, using `inherit` whenever possible.

 ## CSS variables